*If you would like to be added to the Hosta Guacamole wait list please send us a message via our chat or email*

 Grow this hosta hybrid guacamole plant across the United States in USDA growing zones 3-8.
 It grows best in partial shade to full shade but can tolerate partial sun in colder climates.
 It is a more sun tolerant hosta variety than most others.

-All hostas prefer rich, organic soil that is well drained but kept moist.
+All hostas prefer a rich, organic soil that is well drained but kept moist.
 Do not allow the soil to dry out between waterings.
 Mulch with organic matter such as pine bark or pine needles to help retain moisture.

 The hybrid hosta plant will grow up to 2 feet tall and 3-4 feet wide at full maturity.
 The spacing between plants should be kept 18-24 inches apart for best results.

-Once your Hosta Guacamole order is placed, we will ship your plant(s) within seven business days year round unless during the checkout process you request otherwise in the space provided to do so.
+Once your Hosta Guacamole Shrub order is placed, we will ship your plant(s) within seven business days year round unless during the checkout process you request otherwise in the space provided to do so.

 Perfect Plants’ shipping specialists carefully package your plants using a proven packaging method that ensures your plants arrive healthy, colorfully alive and ready to flourish.
 We’ve coined the term ‘upside down box test’ and we do just that; we carefully package so that regardless of the direction your box is handled, it will not harm your precious plant that’s inside.